 If you see spider mites on your Aralias or any other houseplant, isolate the affected plant immediately.

-Spider mites are fast moving and will travel from plant-to-plant rapidly if given the chance.
+Spider mites are fast-moving and will travel from plant to plant rapidly if given a chance.

 Treat affected plants by spraying vigorously with pressurized water.